SharmaRahul21/etl-yelp.v1_DE_b/README.md

 2. Folder 'yelp_etl_pkg' inside the package "yelp_etl_pkg" contains the application code modules
 	a.
 Xtract_data.py - This module contains functions that help in extracting the data from sources(JSON, CSV, SQLITE3 placed in 'data.Yelp_data_Set' folder)

 	b.
-Xform_dataStructs.py - This code piece intents to transform the data to create the summarized dataset, and perform computations for Q2,Q3 and Q4 datasets.
+Xform_dataStructs.py - This code piece intents to transform the data to create the summarized dataset (Q1), and perform computations for Q2,Q3 and Q4 datasets.

 	c. helper.py - This contains functions to implement the config parser (to avoid harcoding in the script and read the paths from config file in real time) and logger object (To enable logging across the application)